-A. While the student is in remediation, a grade of Incomplete will be assigned for the course.

-B. If the remediation is successful, the student will receive a passing grade and be allowed to proceed with subsequent pharmacy practice experiences.

-C. If the remediation is unsuccessful, the student will receive an F in the course and will have to repeat the professional practice experience next offered and receive a passing grade.

-D. Students with one or more uncorrected failed rotation evaluations / grades for the professional practice will NOT be eligible for graduation.
+- A. While the student is in remediation, a grade of Incomplete will be assigned for the course. - B. If the remediation is successful, the student will receive a passing grade and be allowed to proceed with subsequent pharmacy practice experiences. - C. If the remediation is unsuccessful, the student will receive an F in the course and will have to repeat all pharmacy practice experiences affiliated with that course. - D. Students with one or more uncorrected failed rotation evaluations / grades at the end of the Advanced Professional Practice Experiential Program will be ineligible for graduation.